Jun 26, 2026

 What does their process look like?
 Where do delays usually happen?
 What tools are they relying on to fill in the gaps?

-The goal is not to replace your existing business processes but to build a well-executed PLM strategy that fits your team and supports long-term PLM initiatives.
+The goal is not to replace your existing processes, but to build a strategy that fits the way your team already works and supports your journey as your product development operation grows.

 2. Involve Cross-Functional Teams From the Start